 In summary, exposure assessment is an essential component of risk assessment and methods for estimating human exposures to chemicals have been used by exposure and risk assessors for several decades.
 Despite advances in exposure assessment methods, uncertainties and limitations are an inherent part of the exposure assessment process.
 Exposure assessments require assumptions because site-specific information is often unavailable, and individuals may not be able to accurately recall (or may not know) exposure-related information.
-Further, exposure varies from day to day (e.g., shower duration, amount of water consumed, water sources and concentrations, etc.) and, in particular for retrospective assessments, data describing this variability are generally not available.
-Because of this, where possible and where scientifically oortable, I have chosen to utilize val ort that would tend to overestimate
+Further, exposure varies from day to day (e.g., shower duration, amount of water consumed, water sources and oncentrations, etc.) and, in particular for retrospective assessments, data describing this ariability are generally not available.
+Because of this, where possible and where scientific upportable, I have chosen to utilize values and assumptions for the exposure assessment that would tend to overestimate exposure (i.e., provide conservative exposure estimate). cally nt in this